-The 23% wage gap for women occurs across all industries and at all ages for working women.
+The 23% wage gap for women occurs across all industries and at all ages.
 It starts right when women enter the labor force and worsens as they age.
-The gap is more pronounced for mothers and women of color: African American women are paid 64 cents and Latinas are paid just 55 cents for every dollar a white man earns.2 Mothers experience a "motherhood penalty" of three to seven percent per child3 and earn far less on the male dollar than women without children: a mere 60 cents for every dollar earned by a father.4
+The gap is more pronounced for mothers and women of color: African American women are paid 64 cents and Latinas are paid just 55 cents for every dollar a white man earns.
+Mothers experience a "motherhood penalty" that causes them to earn less than fathers and women without children.

-In Oregon the picture is ever so slightly better: women are paid 78 cents for every dollar paid to men.
-That's hardly a cause for celebration, however, when Oregon women and the families they support are being shortchanged on average \$9,949 each year.
-Nationally, women lose an average of \$434,000 in income over their lifetime, which reduces their ability to save for retirement, provide for their families, and be economically secure today.5
+In Oregon the picture is slightly better: women are paid 78 cents for every dollar paid to men.
+That's hardly cause for celebration, however, when Oregon women and the families they support are being shortchanged on average \$9,949 each year.
+Nationally, women lose an average of \$434,000 in income over their lifetimes, which reduces their ability to save for retirement, provide for their families, and be economically secure today.